 The Ridge to River Trail in Searsmont connects our Gibson Preserve to the Canal Path via a five-mile footpath with significant stretches along the Georges River and fantastic views of the river valley as seen from the top of Appleton Ridge.
 This trail does have some strenuous sections, particularly the… Read more

-Canal Path is a 3-mile trail in Searsmont, ME, that traces a section of the historic Georges River Canal dating to the late 1700’s.
+Canal Path is a 3-mile trail in Searsmont that traces a section of the historic Georges River Canal dating to the late 1700’s.
 There are interpretive displays along the trail describing the aspects of the canal system that are still visible today.
-The trail also features a self-guided tour… Read more
+The trail also features a self-guided tour of… Read more